botbreeder/what-the-matrix-is/README.md

 where `a` and `d` refer to selecting functions, and `b` `c` `e` `f` are additional parameters for these functions, conveying arguments they receive along with the spreading node and the remaining path.
 From there, the rest is host language.

 This is where we plug our event listeners in.
 But we also need to react to appearing and disappearing nodes.
-Like [D3js](https://d3js.org/), we have selecting functions dedicated to **enter**ing data and **exit**ing data.
+That's why like [D3js](https://d3js.org/), we have selecting functions that can catch **enter**ing data and **exit**ing data.

 ### Object entities